-- a.
+a.
 Landscape designs shall utilize native plant materials which enhance infiltration of storm water.
 Designs to lessen runoff are preferred.
-Wherever possible, designs should utilize vegetated swales, weirs and basins within and around the parking areas to create an attractive storm water system that promotes storm water infiltration. - b.
+Wherever possible, designs should utilize vegetated swales, weirs and basins within and around the parking areas to create an attractive storm water system that promotes storm water infiltration.

+- b.
 Parking area landscaping materials within parking lot islands shall be maintained to not exceed 3 feet in height above adjacent paving for clear sight distance within the parking islands. - c.
 Evergreen trees are not allowed in any parking islands unless the applicant can demonstrate that all clear sight distances shall be maintained and a note in a form approved by the City Attorney is added on the final approved site plan stating that the City of Novi is not responsible for any accidents caused by the lack of clear sight distance - d.
 All landscaping shall be maintained in a green and growing condition, seasonal conditions considered. - e.
 Salt-tolerant plants material native to the state of Michigan are preferred, where applicable. - f.
 Name, type and number of groundcover plants (including seed or sod) proposed on islands are to be specified on the landscape plan. - g.
 Parking area islands may not utilize mulch as the only groundcover.
-It is only allowed in association with trees or shrubs planted within an island (the ring of mulch around a tree, or within and around shrub beds).
+It is only allowed in association with trees or shrubs planted within an island.